What Should Parents Look for in a Good Pre-Primary School?

 - Child-friendly washrooms

 A safe environment helps children separate from parents comfortably.
+See how routines extend into beyond academics—sports, celebrations, and supervised play—that build trust in school.

-Beyond Education Page4.
-Trained Early Years Educators
+4. Trained Early Years Educators

 Teaching young children requires specialised skills.
 Good pre-primary teachers: